Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 If only that so many dead lie round.

-A poem of seven stanzas, each with nine iambic pentameter lines mostly, all with end rhymes, a mix of slant and full.
-So this reflects tradition, the common metre (meter in USA) of the land, setting a steady five beats per line on average:
+'Church Going' has seven stanzas, each with a mix of slant and full end-rhymes and often made up of nine iambic pentameter lines.
+This reflects tradition, the common metre (meter in American English) of the land, setting a steady five beats per line on average:

-Larkin uses an interesting rhyme scheme too; ababcaece, which is sometimes full and often slant: on/stone/organ from the first stanza, come/some/random from the fourth, and is/destinies/serious from the last.
+Larkin uses ababcaece, an interesting rhyme scheme which is sometimes full and often slant: on/stone/organ from the first stanza, come/some/random from the fourth, and is/destinies/serious from the last.

-Full rhyme confirms sense whilst slant rhyme questions it.
+Full rhyme confirms sense; slant rhyme questions it.
 The fact that Larkin uses a lot of slant rhyme in this poem must be significant.
-Is he suggesting that, whilst he acknowledges the history and importance of a building like a church, he questions the notion of worshipping a god?
+Is he suggesting that, while he acknowledges the history and importance of a building like a church, he questions the notion of worshiping a god?

-The title is interesting as it implies that the poem is about the regular worshippers, the churchgoers, those who turn up each Sunday, yet, the opening line seems to suggest that this is not the case at all.
+The title of Lark's piece is particularly interesting because it implies that the poem is about regular worshipers, churchgoers who turn up every Sunday; yet the opening line seems to suggest that this is not the case at all.

 This churchgoer is someone a little different, probably the poet himself, timidly soft-footing it in to the church only because it is empty.
 The speaker is drawn to the tense, musty, unignorable silence of yet another church, curious to find out more about why he's there, wondering what to look for.

 It's quite clear that the speaker has an initial tongue-in-cheek approach to the interior.
-There is a hint that he thinks it like a brewery (Brewed God knows how long); he has an awkward reverence and in fact doesn't stay that long.
-But he does sign the book, a sign of respect, whilst the donation of an Irish sixpence is worthless.
+There is a hint that he thinks of it like a brewery (Brewed God knows how long); he has an awkward reverence and in fact doesn't stay that long.
+And although the donation of an Irish sixpence is worthless, he does sign the book, a gesture of respect.

 This churchgoer is ambivalent, unsure of his own religious feelings.
 Is he in the church to find solace, or is he only there to have a go at those who have faith?